berkerdemoglu/DataVisualysis/data_visualysis/PROGRAMPLAN.md

 ### Plan for August 15, 2020:
->- Study data visualization from PCCB.
+>- Learned some C++ ✓
 >- Implemented requesting more than 10000 numbers from random.org,
 >but API key requires more bits.
 DISCONTINUED
 >- Revise Security.MD. ✓
 >- PROGRAMPLAN.txt -> PROGRAMPLAN.md ✓